But don’t worry, I can wait eight more days.

 Ah, I forgot!
 They told me at work that they were going to start laying people off.
 Lord, you know that I work hard.
 Well, sometimes I’m lazy, but it’s only because I need some rest, I’m sure you understand.
 So, I pray that they won’t let me go.
 Let them lay off my coworker next to me, who’s always asleep.

 (Now I really have to go to the prayer meeting.
-If I go I´m sure we can sum efforts and convince the Lord to keep me from losing my job.
+If I go I´m sure we can join forces and convince the Lord to keep me from losing my job.
 I am his child, after all.
 Right?)”

 This is not a monologue invented out of “whole cloth.”
 Let’s be honest.
 How many times have we prayed for trivialities (and for important things) asking God, “your will be done,” only if His will is the same as ours?